vk-cs/docs-public/docs/ru/main/networks/vnet/networks/publicdns/api/api.md

 ]
 ```

-## Update A record for existing DNS
+## Update A record for existing DNS zone

 ### Request